Gluten free red velvet cake

 It’s year ago today since my blog went live, so I thought it would be nice to pop together a special cake to mark the 1st Birthday of Coeliac by Design!

 This gluten free red velvet cake recipe was adapted from a ‘standard’ recipe for red velvet cake by RecipeTin Eats.
-When picking out recipes to use, I can generally tell if they will work out by the ingredients list.
-And this particular one looked spot on and the cake turned out great!
+When picking out recipes to use, I can generally tell how well they’ll work by the ingredients list.
+And the ingredient list for this cake looked spot on… and the cake turned out GREAT!

-Now, I hold my hands up, if there’s is a shortcut to a recipe, I really do like to take it.
-However, I will only skip things if there’s no compromise to the end result.
+Now, I hold my hands up, if there’s a shortcut to a recipe, I’ll take it!
+However, I’ll only skip things if there’s no compromise to the end result.
 When I was checking out the method for this red velvet cake, the thought crossed my mind if it would work out if I used the all in one method?
-I gave it a go and great news it worked!
+I gave it a go – and great news it worked an absolute treat!

 For the cake